zyddnys/manga-image-translator/README_CN.md

                                              model.
 Use hex string without the "#" such as FFFFFF for a white foreground or FFFFFF:000000 to also have a black background around the text.
+--line-spacing LINE_SPACING                  Line spacing is font_size * this value.
+Default is 0.01
+                                             for horizontal text and 0.2 for vertical.
 --force-horizontal                           Force text to be rendered horizontally --force-vertical                             Force text to be rendered vertically --align-left                                 Align rendered text left